Roku Stock Sinks on Dismal Results, Withdrawn Forecast

 Options volume is running at nine times the intraday average.
 So far, 78,000 calls and 123,000 puts have crossed the tape.
 Expiring today, the weekly 7/29 60-strike put is the most popular, with new positions being bought to open there.
 It's also worth noting that Roku stock has landed on the short sell restricted (SSR) list today.

 Of the 32 analysts in coverage, 13 carried a "hold" or worse rating on Roku stock coming into today.
 Meanwhile, short interest makes up 6.3% of the stock's available float.
-7 Transportation Stocks That Can Keep Your Portfolio Moving Forward
+7 Stagflation Stocks to Help Navigate Periods of Low Growth

 .